New Albany in Floyd County, Indiana — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Industry & Commerce • Settlements & Settlers.
 In addition, it is included in the Indiana Historical Bureau Markers series list.
 A significant historical year for this entry is 1813.

 Location.
 38° 17.1′ N, 85° 49.341′ W. Marker is in New Albany, Indiana, in Floyd County.
-Marker is at the intersection of East Market Street and Pearl Street, on the right when traveling east on East Market Street.
+It is at the intersection of East Market Street and Pearl Street, on the right when traveling east on East Market Street.
 Marker is located beside the sidewalk at the northeast corner of the intersection.
 Touch for map.
 Marker is at or near this postal address: 302 Pearl Street, New Albany IN 47150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Windsor Hotel (within shouting distance of this marker); Old New Albany (about 300 feet away, measured in a direct line); New Albany's First Bank Building (about 500 feet away); State Bank of Indiana (about 500 feet away); Scribner House (about 600 feet away); Carnegie's Lasting Gifts (about 600 feet away); Founding of New Albany (about 600 feet away); Market House (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Windsor Hotel (within shouting distance of this marker); Old New Albany (about 300 feet away, measured in a direct line); New Albany's First Bank Building (about 500 feet away); State Bank of Indiana (about 500 feet away); Scribner House (about 600 feet away); Carnegie's Lasting Gifts (about 600 feet away); Founding of New Albany (about 600 feet away); Market House (about 600 feet away).
 Touch for a list and map of all markers in New Albany.

 Regarding New Albany Downtown Historic District.
 National Register of Historic Places #99001074.